jonmarimba/CocoaREST/README.md

 This code requires the aforementioned `NSString` and `NSData` files, which are borrowed directly from `MGTwitterEngine`.
 Similarly, this README file and the Source Code license borrowed heavily from their `MGTwitterEngine` counterparts.

 The class `SDSocialNetworkTask` uses JSON parsing, and does not ask for, or parse, XML data at all.
-The JSON library `YAJL.framework` is an ObjC framework (wrapper) around a C library, both having been written by Lloyd Hilaiel.

-For more information about `yajl` and `YAJL.framework`, visit <http://lloyd.github.com/yajl/>
+The JSON library used is `yajl` (written in C), and was written by Lloyd Hilaiel.
+For more information about `yajl`, visit <http://lloyd.github.com/yajl/>